The Scientific Secretariat manages the daily business of ICRP.

 As ICRP's engagement and reach began to to increase globally, the need for a Brand and Digital Media Specialist became necessary.
 Through infographics, branding, videos, animations, this role is responsible for legitamising the look of ICRP, and its work, through the Annals of ICRP, social media, event branding, website, and more.

-Duties of the Assistant Scientific Secretary are divided between the two incumbents.
-Hiroki Fujita is on loan from Japan Atomic Energy Agency, and his main responsibilites include all aspects of publishing Annals of the ICRP as its Associate Editor, and coordination of ICRP's extensive activities related to Japan.
-Chunsheng Li is on loan from Health Canada, and his main responsibilities include support to all ICRP Committees and Task Groups, and managing the ICRPædia and ICRP Glossary projects.
+Duties of the Assistant Scientific Secretary include all aspects of publishing Annals of the ICRP as its Associate Editor, and coordination of ICRP's extensive activities related to Japan.
+A second Assistant Scientific Secretary would take on support to all ICRP Committees and Task Groups, and managing the ICRPædia and ICRP Glossary projects.

 Historian is a a volunteer part-time position, assisting with the organisation of ICRP archives, and undertaking special projects such as the ICRP oral history project.

 The Scientific Secretariat is located in Ottawa, Canada.